qzorg/flaskchan/README.md

 3. Edit config.py with your variables _before_ you continue.
 4. On the first run, you will be prompted with a panel to configure the primary user.
 5. python app.py
+#In a docker image
+1. docker build -t flaskchan-image .
+2. docker run -d -p 5000:5000 flaskchan-image wowee that is simple

 ## Deploying on Apache wsgi